Earthquakes on May 17, 2026

 35.8 km---✓ ReviewedUSGS →

 A magnitude 2.3 seismic event took place 0 km ESE of Ouzinkie, Alaska on May 17, 2026 at 20:15 UTC.
 The event originated approximately 35.8 km below the surface, classifying it as shallow crustal.
-Geolocation places the event at 57.919°N, -152.489°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 57.919°, -152.489°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-17 20:14:16 UTC